good-labs/good-labs.github.io/docs/contributing/contributing.md

 ### 3. Contribute a Project

-If you have an idea for a project that fits well with the organization goals, we invite you to submit a proposal under the [proposals folder](https://www.github.com/good-labs/good-labs.github.io/tree/master/docs/projects) folder. in this repository.
+If you have an idea for a project that fits well with the organization goals, we invite you to submit a proposal under the [projects folder](https://www.github.com/good-labs/good-labs.github.io/tree/master/docs/projects) folder. in this repository.
 Generally, your proposal should summarize the problem that the project aims to address, the project itself, and plans for implementation.
 If you'd prefer to start by bouncing some ideas off the community before submitting a proposal, please feel free to do so in [Gitter](https://gitter.im/good-labs/community) or the [mailing list](https://murmur.csail.mit.edu/groups/good-labs).